 This innovative approach to addressing homelessness in our community connects a vulnerable population with trained professionals who utilize de-escalation and trauma intervention techniques to help solve non-emergency issues.
 This restructuring of the La Mesa Police Department’s response to non-emergency calls for homeless services allows for the reallocation of sworn officers and PD resources to other aspects of public safety, such as community policing, DUI enforcement, and criminal investigation.

-To learn more, check out the first edition of the HOME Program Quarterly Report, highlighting efforts from October - December 2020.
+To learn more, check out the January-March 2021 First Quarter Report of the HOME Program Quarterly Report.

 If you or someone you know are experiencing homelessness there are multiple ways to reach the HOME program.
 You can call our HOME Hotline at 619-667-1475 or send us an email at email@example.com.
 Our team checks voicemails and emails during regular business hours and will go out to the location described in your message to provide assistance.
 If you require more urgent assistance for a non-life threatening issue involving the homeless, you can also call the La Mesa Police Department’s 24 hour non-emergency dispatch line at 619-667-1400.
 For emergencies related to imminent harm, including medical or psychiatric emergencies, please call 9-1-1.

 Homelessness at a glance